Installation

 - `polyscope.db` — SQLite database with your repositories, workspaces, and settings

-- `clones/` — Copy-on-write clones of your repositories (one per workspace)
+- `clones/` — Workspace clones of your repositories (one per workspace; copy-on-write on macOS)